Chart Color Schemes

 Waramanga's population is slightly younger than the national pattern

 Waramanga's median age is 38 years, which is higher than the Australian Capital Territory average of 35 but equivalent to Australia's median age of 38.
 Compared to the Australian Capital Territory, Waramanga has a higher proportion of residents aged 5-14 (14.9%) but fewer residents aged 25-34 (11.7%).
-Between the 2021 Census and the present day, the population aged 35-44 has increased from 15.1% to 16.7%, while the 45-54 age group has declined from 12.9% to 11.3%.
+Between the 2021 Census and the present, the population aged 35-44 has increased from 15.1% to 16.7%, while the 45-54 age group has declined from 12.9% to 11.3%.
 The 25-34 age group has also decreased from 12.9% to 11.7%.
 By 2041, demographic modeling suggests significant changes in Waramanga's age profile.
-The cohort aged 85 and above is projected to grow by 25%, adding 14 residents and reaching a total of 75.
-Residents aged 65 and above will drive all population growth, highlighting demographic aging trends.
+The cohort aged 85 and above is projected to grow by 25%, adding 14 residents to reach a total of 75.
+Senior residents aged 65 and above will drive all population growth, highlighting demographic aging trends.
 Conversely, the cohorts aged 45-54 and 75-84 are expected to experience population declines.